 Red Line decided that they would perform their own test by running both oils and then seeing what results they would come up with.
 Their results some how showed their oil to be better.
 In an attempt to discourage the promotion of AMSOIL they mailed this information to all AMSOIL Dealers as well as their own reps.

-Initial Red Line testing of an unused sample of AMSOIL Series 2000 20W-50 Racing Oil in the ASTM D4172 Four Ball Wear Test yielded results consistent with those appearing on the Series 2000 label.
-That is, AMSOIL Series 2000 20W-50 provided nearly three times better wear protection than Red Line 20W-50.
+Initial Red Line testing of an unused sample of AMSOIL 20W-50 Racing Oil in the ASTM D4172 Four Ball Wear Test yielded results consistent with those appearing on the product label.
+That is, AMSOIL 20W-50 provided nearly three times better wear protection than Red Line 20W-50.

 The article, however, goes on to report results of used oil testing using the ASTM D4172 Test.
 ASTM tests, as any informed entity in the lubricants industry knows, are designed for use with new (unused) lubricants, not used oil.